wlad031/static-site-generator/README.md

 ### Configuration

-In `config.py` file you can register needed plugins and change the build directory or site header/footer text.
+In `config.yaml` file in configuration directory you can change the build directory or site header/footer text.
+Also you can register needed plugins in `generate-static-file.py`.

 ### Installation and running